-At step 208 the secure self-payment app prompts the consumer to provide a method of payment.
-The service provider may accept payment in the form of major credit cards (e.g., VISA, MasterCard, American Express, etc.), debit cards, prepaid cards, or gift cards; or by using loyalty points or coupons: or through online forms of payment (e.g., PayPal, online bank payments).
+At step 208 the secure self-payment app prompts the FIG. 2 is a flow chart that lists the steps taken in making 65 consumer to provide a method of payment.
+The service provider may accept payment in the form of major credit cards (e.g., VISA, MasterCard, American Express, etc.), debit cards, pre-paid cards, or gift cards; or by using loyalty points or coupons; or through online forms of payment (e.g., PayPal, online bank payments).
 Other aspects of this step are discussed below with respect to corresponding elements in FIG. 3.

 At step 210 the consumer is given the opportunity to confirm the transaction before it is completed.
-The secure selfpayment app displays information about the transaction to be completed for review by the consumer, such as the goods or services to be purchased, the price of each, the total price for the transaction, and the proposed method of payment.
+The secure self-payment app displays information about the transaction to be completed for review by the consumer, such as the goods or services to be purchased, the price of each, the total price for the transaction, and the proposed method of payment.
 In some embodiments, in connection with step 210 the app provides the consumer with additional offers related to the proposed transaction, such as the purchase of warranties or bags.
 Depending on the level of security and the method of payment selected, in certain embodiments the app prompts the consumer to enter a personal PIN or password to confirm the purchase.
-In another embodiment, the app prompts the consumer to enter a card security code for credit card transactions
+In another embodiment, the app prompts the consumer to enter a card security code for credit 20 card transactions.

 At step 212 data relating to the transaction, or "transaction data," is verified and then transmitted by the secure selfpayment app to the service provider web API for verification.
-This transaction data includes information needed for the service provider and third parties to process the transaction, such as identifying information for the goods/services being purchased, the quantity thereof, the consumer's identifying information, and information about the method of payment.
-Relevant portions of the transaction data related specifically to the amount and method of payment are sent by the service provider web API to the retailer and third-party credit card processing network to process the financial transaction.
-Relevant portions of the transaction data related to the goods or services being purchased, the quantity thereof, and the method of payment are sent by the service provider web API to the retailer.
-Examples of data that may be sent by the service provider web API to each relevant party as a direct 5 result of the consumer's inputs into the self-payment app include requests for payment authorization to the payment processor, credit card issuer, issuing bank or online wallet; removal of item(s) from store inventory, consumer details; and issuance of a receipt to the consumer for later review.
-In 10 these examples, the payment authorization is sent to a thirdparty payment processor, an item removal request is sent to the retailer, consumer details are updated and saved in the consumer profile and then viewed along with the receipt by the consumer once it is generated and sent back to the con- 15 sumer's device.
+This transaction data includes information needed for 25 the service provider and third parties to process the transaction, such as identifying information for the goods/services being purchased, the quantity thereof, the consumer's identifying information, and information about the method of payment.
+Relevant portions of the transaction data related 30 specifically to the amount and method of payment are sent by the service provider web API to the retailer and thirdparty credit card processing network to process the financial transaction.
+Relevant portions of the transaction data related to the goods or services being purchased, the quantity 35 thereof, and the method of payment are sent by the service provider web API to the retailer.
+Examples of data that may be sent by the service provider web API to each relevant party as a direct result of the consumer's inputs into the self-payment app include requests for payment authorization 40 to the payment processor, credit card issuer, issuing bank or online wallet; removal of item(s) from store inventory, consumer details; and issuance of a receipt to the consumer for later review.
+In these examples, the payment authorization is sent to a third-party payment processor, an item 45 removal request is sent to the retailer, consumer details are updated and saved in the consumer profile and then viewed along with the receipt by the consumer once it is generated and sent back to the consumer's device.